pmelchior/usrp-sciprog/README.md

 * Day 3 - statistical data analysis, linear fitting, and astropy
 * Day 4 - 3 options: 1- more python basics, 2- advanced data analysis, 3- running hydro simulations

-All sessions take place in person in Green Hall, roon 1-C-4C, located on Washington Road near Nassau Street.
+All sessions take place in person in Green Hall, room 1-C-4C, located on Washington Road near Nassau Street.
 **The agenda for each days is detailed in the respective README files**.

 ## Colloquia and seminars